 4. Unsought Goods

-Finally, unsought goods — a product that people aren't typically excited to buy, and also don't buy on impulse.
-Good examples of unsought goods include fire extinguishers, batteries, or life insurance.
+Finally, unsought products — goods that people aren't typically excited to buy.
+Good examples of unsought goods include fire extinguishers, batteries, and life insurance.

-When marketing an unsought good, you'll want to focus on reminding consumers of the existence of your product, and convincing consumers that purchasing your product will leave them with a better sense of security.
+When marketing an unsought good, focus on reminding consumers of the existence of your product, and convincing consumers that purchasing your product will leave them with a better sense of security.

-Hopefully, you can find a clear fit with your product in one of these four classifications.
-Use consumers' buyer behavior to inspire your next marketing campaign.
-How can you meet — and exceed — customers' expectations of your product type?
+Now that you know where your product fits, use consumers' buyer behavior to inspire your next marketing campaign.
+Now it’s time to figure out how you can meet — and exceed — customers' expectations of your product.